adithya-ram000/Advanced-Verilog-Modules/README.md

 # Advanced Verilog Design Modules

-This project includes sequence detectors using Moore and Mealy FSMs, synchronous serial circuits, and counters, written in Verilog.
+This project presents a collection of advanced Verilog modules focusing on sequence detection using finite state machines(FSMs), synchronous serial circuits, and counters.
+The project emphasizes digit design principles and simulation practices for academic and practical learning.

 ## Included Modules
 ✅ 110 Sequence Detector (Moore and Mealy models)